Gotta003/Matteo_Gottardelli_Intro_PARCO_H2-2024-2025/README.md

 ```bash
 scp -r cluster_mail:cluster_path dest_path
 ```
-Being csv files, I've computed the results and the graphs on excel, importing the file, but you may use python natively in the cluster to elaborate the data.
-But arrived here, you have obtained your desired data.<br><br>
+Being csv files, I've computed the results and the graphs on Excel, importing the general file, but you may use python natively in the cluster to elaborate the data.
+Arrived here, you have obtained your desired data on your local machine.<br><br>

 [Back to top](#table-of-contents)